tinacms/tina-graphql-gateway/packages/client/readme.md

 For full documentation of the CLI, see [here].(https://github.com/forestryio/graphql-demo/tree/client-documentation/packages/cli)

 ## Implementation
+We'll show how to use this package in a NextJS site

+### Create Dummy Content

 Let's start by creating a simple dummy piece of content.
 Our goal will to be able to access and change this content through an auto-generated GraphQL API and Tina forms.

-### Create Dummy Content

 **/\_posts/welcome.md**